 By the 1900s, an Australian meteorologist started a new system.
 Instead of naming hurricanes after saints, he started using women’s names, and the United States followed suit in 1953.
 By 1979, men’s names were added to the mix.
 So how do meteorologists pick which name to use?

 The World Meteorological Organization comes up with a list of names way before the storms hit.
 The group has six lists with 21 names each—one for every letter except Q, U, X, Y, and Z—to be used each year in the Atlantic.
-So some of the next Atlantic hurricane names you can expect to see are Katia, Lee, Maria, and Ophelia.
+So Dorian is still early on the list of 2019 hurricane names, and some of the next Atlantic storms you can expect to see are Erin, Fernand, Gabrielle, and Humberto.

 Once six years go by, the naming starts again with the first list.
-For instance, the first Atlantic’s first tropical storm was Hurricane Arlene, and that will be the name for the first hurricane in 2023, too.
+For instance, this year’s first Atlantic’s first tropical storm was named Andrea, and that will be the name for the first hurricane in 2025, too.
 If there happens to be more than 21 tropical storms in one year (or 24 in the Pacific), the rest will come from the Greek alphabet, starting with Alpha and going down to Omega.

 [Source: Travel + Leisure]